Our River Guides

-Barker-Ewing river guides are professional boatmen who have acquired a thorough knowledge of the natural history of Jackson Hole.
+Barker-Ewing River Guides are professional boatmen who have acquired a thorough knowledge of the natural history of Jackson Hole.
 Sharing their experience and perspective will add a meaningful dimension to this memorable adventure.
+We are very proud of our boatmen who have all become extended family over the years.

-Michael always knew that he wanted to grow up to be a Snake River boatman.
+Our Senior Boatman, Michael, always knew that he wanted to grow up to be a Snake River Guide.
 Following his pre-law studies at Rice University and the University of Wyoming, Michael spent a year at Grand Cayman as a Scuba Divemaster.
 He became a Snake River guide in 1999, and on days off he is often climbing, hiking and camping in the Tetons and Wind Rivers.

 Neil follows the lead of his father who guided for us in the late sixties.
 A 19-day trip through the Grand Canyon in 1995 sparked his love for river running; when he is not working on the river, he is playing on the river and has run the Salmon, Cataract Canyon, Westwater and many other western rivers.
 Neil’s other interests include climbing, hiking, snowboarding and cooking.